geops/react-spatial/src/components/Geolocation/README.md

 #

-This demonstrates the use of Geolocation.
+The following example demonstrates the use of Geolocation.

 ```jsx
 import React from 'react';